apache/doris/docs/en/extending-doris/seatunnel/spark-sink.md

 # Seatunnel

-The newest [seatunnel (waterdop) ](https://interestinglab.github.io/seatunnel-docs/#/) has supported Doris connector, seatunnel can load data by Spark engine or Flink engine.
+The newest [Apache SeaTunnel (waterdop) ](https://seatunnel.apache.org) has supported Doris connector, seatunnel can load data by Spark engine or Flink engine.

 In fact,seatunnel load data by stream load function.Everyone is welcome to use